Microsoft tighten up on MFA requirements

 Build or bake it in - Transform with confidence

 As an organisation goes through a technology transformation and increasingly adopts the use of the cloud it will work with new and existing suppliers to design and build systems.
-In doing so security ideally should be built or baked in to minimise the impact of a security incident in the future.
+In doing so cyber security ideally should be built or baked in to minimise the impact of a security incident in the future.

 In some instances a buyer will accept the security promise from a supplier and make no attempt at verifying the suppliers vision of security is well understood, is implemented correctly or will actually be effective.
 Leaving full responsibility with the supplier(s) is a high risk choice.

-However, if you choose to build or bake in security mechanisms during the transformation process and share the responsibility, what options exist to give you some confidence or certainty that these important measures will work as intended?
+However, if you choose to build or bake in cyber security mechanisms during the transformation process and share the responsibility, what options exist to give you some confidence or certainty that these important measures will work as intended?

 Consider the suitability of a supplier

 - The service provider’s level of security maturity

 - Do they have a reputable in-house security team?